-- Mix the milk and sugar in an iron pot and bring to a boil.
+- Heat the condensed milk in an iron pot over medium heat.

 - Allow the mixture to cool to room temperature on a previously-oiled surface.

-- Once the mixture is cool enough to handle, put a tablespoon of the mixture in the palm of your hands and form balls with it.
+- Once the mixture is cool enough to handle, cover your hands with a bit of oil.
+Place a tablespoon of the mixture in the palm of your hands and form balls with it.

 - Insert the candy sticks into the balls.